Emmenemoi/puppet-letsencrypt/README.md

 the letsencrypt webroot.
 This allows to solve the challenge even if the vhost is just a proxy to another server.

+## Requirements

+To be able to load facts (installed certificates), "stringify_facts = false" shall be configured in the [main] section of both the agents and master.

 ## Setup

 ### What letsencrypt affects